AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-09-KoopmanVonNeumann.md

 The Nijenhuis brackets (Nijenhuis--Schouten and Frölicher--Nijenhuis) on tensor and form spaces are also accommodated within this framework, as shown in [S18] (arXiv: hep-th/9907065).
 These brackets are algebraic structures generalizing the Lie bracket to tensor-valued forms, and their appearance in the CPI extends the geometric reach of the formalism.

-## Supersymmetry and Ergodicity

-One of the most striking results of the CPI program is the connection between the supersymmetric structure and the ergodic properties of classical dynamical systems.
-This result, developed by the Gozzi school, can be stated as follows:

-- **Unbroken supersymmetry** (the SUSY ground state is normalizable) corresponds to **ergodic** systems.
-- **Spontaneously broken supersymmetry** corresponds to **integrable** (non-ergodic) systems with many constants of motion.

-The logic runs roughly as follows.
-The SUSY ground state $\vert 0\rangle$ satisfies $\hat{Q}\vert 0\rangle = \hat{\bar{Q}}\vert 0\rangle = 0$, which translates geometrically into the condition that the ground-state waveform is both closed and co-closed on phase space.
-For an ergodic system, the only such state is the microcanonical (or, in the appropriate thermodynamic setting, the Gibbs) distribution, which is normalizable.
-The SUSY ground state is then identified with the thermal equilibrium state---specifically, a **Gibbs/KMS state**.

-For integrable systems, the existence of conserved quantities partitions phase space into invariant tori, and the ground state cannot be normalizable in the same sense.
-The supersymmetry is spontaneously broken: the supercharges do not annihilate the vacuum, and the Witten index (the partition function weighted by $(-1)^F$) vanishes.

-This provides a geometric and algebraic characterization of ergodicity that complements the standard measure-theoretic definition.
-It also suggests connections to the broader theory of topological field theories, where the Witten index similarly tracks the topology of the target space.

-**The SUSY--ergodicity correspondence should be understood as a characterization within the CPI framework, not as a new definition of ergodicity.
-The measure-theoretic definition (time averages equal ensemble averages for almost all initial conditions) remains primary.
-What the CPI adds is a structural explanation in terms of symmetry breaking: ergodicity is the condition under which the CPI supersymmetry is realized on the ground state.
-**

 ## Quantization as Constraints